clinoge/excelbar/_posts/2018-08-08-the-letter.md

 was but a few foots above them.
 Whole expeditionary groups were erased, not to be heard of anymore, best case scenario their reminders found and brought back.

-Thus had been the fate of the last two expeditionary groups sent to Erexit.
+That had been the fate of the last two expeditionary groups sent to Erexit.
 Word had come about two months ago.
 It was time for the Kuhle May community to step in.
 And they had.

-Nilo entered the maester room while the others went through other rooms and started to look through the archives and parchments.
+Nilo entered the Maester room while the others went through other rooms and started to look through the archives and parchments.
 Nothing caught his attention.
-There wasn't nothing new there.
-A small note on the desk, hurriedly written, told whoever would look at it, that they went up as soon as the steps were heard.
+There was nothing new there.
+A small note on the desk, hurriedly written, told whoever would find it, that they went up as soon as the steps were heard.
 Probably fought bravely til the very end, for no member of the Xoria post had reported so far, and five years was a long time.